How Do You Draw Accurate Trendlines?

 Jumping in before the confirmation candle closes.

-Forcing trendlines to fit a bullish/bearish bias.
+Forcing trendlines to fit a bullish or bearish bias you already had.

 Trading the line while ignoring higher-timeframe context.